Directives: start_of_abc

 • split

-ChordPro will attempt to split the generated image into individual systems so longer scores can be put into multiple pages.
+If set, ChordPro will attempt to split the generated image into individual systems so longer scores can be put onto multiple pages.

 Directives: end_of_abc